-RNC Speakers: What to know about Richard Grenell
+RNC speakers: What to know about Richard Grenell

 Grenell, who was born in Jenison, Mich., lives with his partner, Matt Lashey.
 He attended Evangel University, in Springfield, Mo., and earned a master's degree in Public Administration from Harvard University's John F. Kennedy School of Government.
 He is the longest-serving U.S. spokesman and political appointee at the UN in history having served from 2001-2008, while also working under former President George W. Bush and later, 2012 GOP nominee Mitt Romney.

-He was involved in a recent congressional probe involving former NSA adviser Michael Flynn earlier this year but ultimately declined an invitation by Sen. Rand Paul R-Ky., to testify on the issue.
+He was involved in a recent congressional probe involving former national security adviser Michael Flynn earlier this year but ultimately declined an invitation by Sen. Rand Paul R-Ky., to testify on the issue.
 Paul sought more information from Grenell after he declassified documents that alleged the Obama administration spied on Trump's 2016 campaign and his presidential transition team.

 Grenell also commented on Trump's demeanor while speaking to Breitbart News this week, highlighting the president's personal dislike for identity politics.